 Also, consider how your homestead will be heated and cooled and how electricity will be provided.
 Using sustainable energy sources like solar, wind, or geothermal can reduce your expenses significantly.
 Many homesteaders refuse to be "on the grid," wanting to provide their own electricity as a critical part of their self-sufficiency goals.
 You will need to devote some time to decide how you will provide for these needs on your own homestead.

-Give Up on Aesthetics
+Embrace Simplicity and Give Up on Aesthetics

 This is important.
 As a homesteader, you have one goal: self-sufficiency.
 The hours that you spend making things pretty are hours that you could be doing functional things to further your goal of self-sufficiency.

-If you put pressure on yourself to make your homestead look like it belongs in Better Homesteads and Gardens, set unrealistic goals, and then get frustrated and overwhelmed when you don't meet them, you especially need to let go of any remaining attachment to things looking neat and together.
+If you put pressure on yourself to make your homestead look like it belongs in "Better Homesteads and Gardens," while doing all the things needed in a day to maintain a homestead, it is an unrealistic goal.
+You are likely to get frustrated and overwhelmed when you do not succeed.
+Let go of any remaining attachment to things looking neat and together.
 It will help you achieve more.